 The amount of blood collected from you at any single visit will depend on which groups you are in and which procedures are being performed.
+You will be asked to fast (not have anything except medications and water to eat or drink for 8 hours) before most blood collections.
 The study staff will tell you how much blood will be collected at each of your visits.
 No more than 30 tablespoons (or about 1 pint) will be collected over any 12-week period.